caps-tum/sys-sage/docs/PAPI_Integration.md

 ## PAPIMetrics - A new Relation

-As discussed before, `PAPIMetrics` offers a way to capture "mixed" performance counters values while putting them into the context of the hardware threads from which they stem from.
+As discussed before, `PAPIMetrics` offers a way to store performance counter values while putting them into relation with the involved hardware threads.
 Moreover, this new relation offers ways to access those values.
 These are

 ```cpp
 long long sys_sage::PAPIMetrics::GetPerfCounterReading(int event,